hunse/mnist-nengo/README.md

     python view.py params_file.npz

+You can also run any of the above scripts with the `--help` argument to get a full list of arguments.

 ## Requirements
 This project requires Nengo, and additionally Theano and Scipy if you want to train your own networks.
 Both should be installable from `pip`,